 - use location data insights to reduce instances of lost, stolen and underutilised parcel cages

-- optimised operations amid significant business growth.
+- optimise operations amid significant business growth

 A new solution to an old problem

 Zorawar Singh, Head of Core Product at Optus Enterprises, says, “At a high level, the solution seemed to be a form of asset tracking.
 A typical challenge with tracking systems is to make sure the solution is cost-effective and relevant to the tracked asset and the data needed from the asset.
 There is a wide range of tracking devices and prices.
-Yet paying $500 for a tracking device on an asset valued at $1,000 doesn’t make sense.
+Yet, paying $500 for a tracking device on an asset valued at $1,000 doesn’t make sense.
 The asset’s tracking requirements don’t justify the cost.”

 Optus Enterprise partnered with Thinxtra, operator of the Sigfox 0G network, to provide the right IoT-enabled tracking solution at a viable total cost of ownership.
 The 0G Network transmits small amounts of information from connected IoT devices across vast distances.